2020 United States House of Representatives elections in New Mexico

 The 2020 United States House of Representatives elections in New Mexico was held on November 3, 2020, to elect the three U.S. representatives from the state of New Mexico, one from each of the state's three congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

-As a result of Herrell and Leger Fernandez's wins, the election resulted in all three members of New Mexico's house delegation being women of color, the second US state (after Hawaii) to do so.
+From the election until Deb Haaland's resignation to become Secretary of the Interior, New Mexico had a house delegation composed entirely of women of color, the second US state (after Hawaii) to do so.
 New Mexico is also the first state to have a majority of its house representatives be Native Americans.
-However, a few months later, Deb Haaland was appointed Secretary of the Interior, resulting in a special election held on June 1, 2021.
-As a result of Haaland's resignation and the special election, New Mexico ceased to have an all-women of color and majority Native American House delegation.

 Overview

 Results of the 2020 United States House of Representatives elections in New Mexico by district:

 District 1

 The 1st district is centered around Albuquerque, taking in most of Bernalillo County, Torrance County, and parts of Sandoval County, Santa Fe County and Valencia County.
 The incumbent was Democrat Deb Haaland, who was elected with 59.1% of the vote in 2018.